sts10/radiation/README.md

 <img src="URL">
 ```

-Once you've saved your post, you then have to use the Radiation menu to "publish" you blog.
+Once you've saved your post, you then have to use the Radiation menu to "publish" your blog.
 Your new post should then be live.

 Note that Radiation is currently hard-coded to open newly-created posts in Vim.

-**See section below on adding a radiation function to your `.bash_profile` if you want to make usage significantly easier.**
+**See section below on adding a `radiation` function to your `.bash_profile` if you want to make usage significantly easier.**

-To edit posts you can either use the 'e' option in the menu.
+To edit posts you can use the 'e' option in the menu.
 Alternatively, you can go into `~/radiation_posts` and edit the post you want to edit in whatever text editor you like.

 When you're done editing, call Radiation and run the publish command from the menu.
 (Note the bugs section below though.)